 But his first art shows featured photography.
-Nieto aimed his lens at the brilliant wall-colors found in some Mexican houses - where cheap formulas of dense hues result from tempera-like powders mixed with plaster.
+Nieto aimed his lens at the brilliant wall-colors found in some Mexican houses - where cheap formulas of dense hues result from temperalike powders mixed with plaster.
 The art tastes of children charmed him, too - he saw kids' graffiti everywhere and was hell-bent on convincing his art history professor that the caves at Lascaux bore scrawls from both adults and children who were at play.
 Art priests weren't ritualizing the hunt or elevating their animal-prey into gods, he suggested.
 His teacher admonished him when he floated the idea, but when he captured similar facts from nearby neighborhoods, she blinked, tacitly admitting that the young artist might be right.
+Nieto's first exhibition featured these pictures, and he took palette lessons from their tints and tones.